dasmikko/i18n-editor/README.md

 [It is hosted on github pages](https://rekna.xyz/i18n-editor/ "Screenshot")

 Styling is a bit broken, but functionally works.

-I'm working on moing to nuxt, and improving the whole project.
+**I'm working on a complete revamped version of this, that ditches my format, and goes back to having seperate files**

 ![Screenshot of the editor](./screenshot.png?raw=true "Screenshot")